rieckpil/progmot/content/post/proofread-one-year-course-release.md

 After spending over $2k+ for various platforms, I'm no longer advertising the Masterclass directly.
 This money might seem huge, but almost 50% was spent learning how display ads work.

-I'm still running display ads but follow a different approach.
+I'm still running display ads, but follow a different approach.
 I use the ads to make my target audience aware of my content and what my site is all about.
 If they like the content, they might sooner or later convert into a course participant for my Masterclass.

 While this is a slower sales process, it's more sustainable, and right now, I generate leads for one of my free testing courses for about $0.50.

 From this [excellent book*](https://rieckpil.de/a/traffic-secrets) I learned that there are more or less four types of leads:

-1. The potential course participant is not aware that they have a problem: aka.
-I don't write tests
+1. The potential course participant is not aware that they have a problem: AKA - I don't write tests
-2. The potential course participant is aware that they have a problem: aka.
-I try to write tests but fail to get the setup correct, and I'm constantly frustrated
+2. The potential course participant is aware that they have a problem: AKA - I try to write tests but fail to get the setup correct, and I'm constantly frustrated
-3. The potential course participant is aware of you as a content creator: aka.
-I know that Philip is creating some content about Java and Spring and have read one or two articles from him
+3. The potential course participant is aware of you as a content creator: AKA - I know that Philip is creating some content about Java and Spring and have read one or two articles from him
-4. Being aware that you sell an online course that helps to fix this problem: aka.
-I know that Philip offers the Testing Spring Boot Applications Masterclass, which will help me write better tests -> Ka-Ching $$$
+4. Being aware that you sell an online course that helps to fix this problem: AKA - I know that Philip offers the Testing Spring Boot Applications Masterclass, which will help me write better tests -> Ka-Ching $$$

 ### Connect With More Content Creators

 You don't have to explore everything on your own.
 You don't have to make all the mistakes on your own.

-Most of the stuff has already been solved by other content creators.
-Ask them actively for advice and help.
+Most of the stuff has already been solved by other content creators - ask them actively for advice and help.
 Ask them what they'd do differently if they'd start from scratch again.
 Ask them which tools they use and how their setup works.

 I'm sure most creators are happy to share insights and help you get started.

-Read retrospect articles like this and join communities like [Blogging For Devs](https://bloggingfordevs.com/).
-Get around like-minded people for both support and motivation.
+Read retrospective articles like this and join communities like [Blogging For Devs](https://bloggingfordevs.com/).
+Surround yourself with like-minded people for both support and motivation.

 ### Don't Get Drained Into a Sales Dopamine Cycle